Camden, Rosehill: History

 In February 1883, the land was auctioned as part of the first subdivision of Elizabeth Farm.

 In 1888, there were only three houses recorded in Prospect Street, but by 1889 there were five, including number 60, built by Thomas S. Staff.
 In 1891, the house was transferred within the family to James S. Staff, who remained there until 1904.

 The house appears to have been occupied by John G. Cousins, then Robert Howarth, who named it "Chelsea" in 1907.
-In 1908 David Irons moved in, to be replaced by Pascoe E. Pearce in 1911.
+In 1908, David Irons moved in, to be replaced by Pascoe E. Pearce in 1911.

 In 1913 ownership of "Chelsea" was again transferred back to the Staff family and Sydney N. Staff renamed the house "I-dun-no" in 1916, remaining there until 1919.

 William Turnock then occupied the house from 1921 until 1924, Spencer W. Bates from 1925 until 1929 and Percival Whiteside at least until 1932–33.

 According to descendants of the original owners the residence became used as a private nursing home and at that time acquired the name of "Camden".

 The house was subdivided into two flats with the original internal staircase removed and located externally for access to the upper flat.
 It is understood that the Craft family resided there between 1940 and 1952 and that in or about 1953 the house was purchased for approximately 2,000 pounds.

 The kitchen and bathroom were added c.
 1970.

+In 1984, the house was purchased by Colin & Thelma Needs and over the next 8 years a complete restoration was undertaken.
+The lead-based white paint that covered the exterior was stripped off & it was restored to its former glory.

+Relocating the cedar staircase to inside the house- it was stripped of its modern white paint repaired/polished to original rich cedar timber.
+Treating rising damp in lower floor rooms, new & restored timber window frames, hardwood verandah deck (upper & lower), new wiring, all rooms re-plastered, restored marble fireplaces, new iron roof.
+Front door with intricate lead lights with birds restored and painted.

+A complete restoration with no expense spared.
+Timber repairs and replacement done by Colin Needs himself -a joiner of over 40 years at the time.
+Paint scrapings to determine original exterior colour scheme were done and its present colours are as it was in 1884.
+A complete photographic record was kept of the restoration with before and after pictures in 6 volumes.

+Due to the 1991 recession, the property had to be sold with the newly erected garage 98% completed.
+It was sold to Hume computers who occupied it until it was sold again in 2021.
+It was observed that the front solid timber finial is missing - thought to have been damaged by roofers during roof installation and weakened -coming off in the late 1990's.

+A rear extension was built behind the garage by Hume Computers during their ownership so as to have new office space.

+Purchased in 2021 by Chatterbox speech pathology.